TomoLabs/feesplit/README.md

 - All debt updates are fully on-chain and verifiable.
 - No user funds are ever held in custody by the system.
 - All swap fees are pulled directly from the Uniswap v4 PoolManager.

+## Testing & Validation

+- Hook logic tested with Foundry
+- Fee capture and repayment validated on Ethereum mainnet
+- All state transitions are fully on-chain and verifiable via events

 ## References